abkruse/nerd_dating/README.md

 ### Stories

 This is an overview of features for completion of the application.
 This is a lot!

+## Be sure to read ALL stories before starting to write a single line of code.
 Prioritize your work first and get to what you can.

+A CSV file of the stories that can be imported to pivotal tracker can be downloaded [here](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/138/gdating_stories.csv).

+Note that each story in the tracker CSV has several sub-tasks associated with it.

 ###### Overall